 I’m writing this blog ten minutes after two nicely dressed Jehovah’s Witnesses came to my front door, a young man and a young woman, both in their twenties.
 I asked them who they were with, though I knew before asking, and the young woman said, “Jehovah’s Witnesses.”
 Many years ago it was hard to get a straight answer from them, but that has changed.

-As I always do, I gave them my Heaven booklet, several copies of which I keep at my front door for such visitors, as well as sales people, delivery people and anyone else I don’t know who drops by.
+As I always do, I gave them my Heaven booklet (find single copies or (Packs of 20 at our online store).
+I keep several copies at my front door for such visitors, as well as sales people, delivery people and anyone else I don’t know who drops by.
 As they walked away down the street I prayed for them, and saw the young woman open it and flip some pages.
 My hope is that they would see the parts about the New Earth, something Jehovah’s Witnesses talk about far more than evangelical Christians do.
 Of course, I don’t agree with everything they believe about the New Earth, and nothing they say about the basis of their salvation, but the subject of the New Earth is an entry point and a way of getting their attention.

 I hope the following story will encourage you not to give up on people who are Jehovah’s Witnesses, Mormons or anyone who is part of a pseudo-Christian or non-Christian cult or group.

 Thirty years ago, when I was a young pastor, a friend and member of our church told me of a woman named Diane who was not only a Jehovah’s Witness, but who also trained other Jehovah’s Witnesses on what to say and how to persuade people when they go door to door.
 My friend said to me, “Randy, you’ve got to meet this woman.
 We’ve been talking, and she’s got all her Jehovah’s Witness ideas.
 Would you be willing to meet with her?”